emara-geek/som-iris-clustering/README.md

 # Iris dataset clustering using Self-Organizing Maps

 In this repository, I attempt to build a self-organizing map that clusters iris flowers dataset into classes, such that similar classes are grouped together.
+This implementation is built on Kohonen4j https://github.com/dashaub/kohonen4j.

 Output when using 2X2 Grid with 10000 epochs,
 ```